María Suárez Toro,

 construction of alternatives.

-Understand that children come KNOWING how to seek fulfillment of need: we coo, we cry, we laugh, etc. We know equality with motherer who care freely.
+Understand that children come knowing how to seek the fulfillment of their needs: we coo, we cry, we laugh, and so on.
+We know equality with motherer who care freely.

 Some of the tidal waves where women relinquish our powers most as a general tendency in patriarchy:

-• In childhood we experience needs and learn how they are met or not, and girls and boys are not so fragmented in our expectations and those of others about us.
+- In childhood, we experience our needs and learn how they are met or not, and girls and boys are not as fragmented in our expectations and those of others about us.

-• In the institution of marriage or any kind of family partnership, women give up plenty of power by turning it into a system that works because we give up ourselves for it to work for everyone else
+- In the institution of marriage or any family partnership, women give up plenty of power by turning it into a system that works because we give up ourselves for it to work for everyone else.

-• In the midst of ociocultural political and economic commodification structure and dynamics and political agency to change it, women tend to try to be in it like in marriage… until we re-discover our all regenerating powers where we are part of the picture and our leadership and paradigms become part of the transformation
+- In the midst of socio-cultural, political, and economic commodification structures and dynamics, and the political agency to change them, women tend to try to fit in, such as in marriage… until we rediscover our all-regenerating powers, where we are part of the picture and our leadership and paradigms become part of the transformation.

-• In elder life some fixed roles are erased out of need!
+- In old age, some fixed roles are erased due to need.

 —————————————————